Epic Fantasy

 This is traditional fantasy — why is it on a progression fantasy site?

-Because the site owner loved it and it's his site.
-There are light progression elements — Rezkin's discovery that his relationship to magic is fundamentally different from everyone else's develops across the series — but this is primarily a character-driven fantasy about an assassin-warrior navigating a world he was never prepared for in the ways that matter.
+Because I loved it and it's my site.
+There are light progression elements, like Rezkin's discovery that his relationship to magic is fundamentally different from everyone else's develops across the series, but this is primarily a character-driven fantasy about an assassin-warrior navigating a world he was never prepared for in the ways that matter.
 It belongs here on quality alone.

 Is this actually a Mary Sue story?